devops-opensource/devops-metrics/README.md

 The project key is the 3 letters associated to a Jira Project. <br />
 The output file will be a csv file.

-# Config file

-Rename config.default.cfg in config.cfg and fill it with your configurations.